nvdaes/reportSymbols/CONTRIBUTING.md

 These guidelines are based on the [Contributing to NVDA](https://github.com/nvaccess/nvda/wiki/Contributing) document.

 It's assumed that you're working on Windows, with the last stable or master version of NVDA.
-For the examples related to Git, we'll assume you're using Git from thw Windows command line (`windows+r`, `cmd`).
+For the examples related to Git, we'll assume you're using Git from the Windows command line (`windows+r`, `cmd`).

 ## Request changes ##